Cannabis Made Clear

 Your brain is busy

 Your brain works hard to induce and maintain sleep.
-Your brain stem tells your muscles to relax, your thalamus sends the cortex the sensations that dreams are made of and your pineal gland produces and releases melatonin, the hormone that regulates your sleep-wake cycle.
-While you’re asleep, your brain is also flushing itself of toxins, and rewiring to process and retain new information.
+Your brain stem tells your muscles to relax.
+Your thalamus sends the sensations dreams are made of to your cortex.
+Your pineal gland produces and releases melatonin, the hormone that regulates your sleep-wake cycle.

 Sleep stages